 George Croghan was a prominent trader, frontiersman, and Indian agent.
 Born in Ireland around 1718, Croghan emigrated to Pennsylvania in 1741.
-Within a few years, Croghan became a successful western fur trader.
+Within a few years, Croghan became a successful western fur trader and then land speculator.
+Unlike George Washington and other wealthy colonists, Croghan acquired large tracts of land and often sold them off in small portions rather than accumulating vast landed estates.
 A quick-witted, and savvy negotiator, Croghan was a brilliant intermediary who fellow frontiersman Christopher Gist once labeled "King of the Traders."1

 Through his relationships with Native Americans and his familiarity with the western landscape, Croghan became a prominent colonial land speculator.
-Unlike George Washington and other wealthy colonists, Croghan acquired large tracts of land and sold them off in small portions rather than accumulating vast landed estates.
-He seldom held a tract of land longer than five years.
-By the late 1760s, however, Croghan was plagued with debt.
-Many of his private land dealings went unconfirmed and he was forced to watch as settlers poured into lands that he had previously claimed, particularly in the Ohio country.
+He generally bought large tracts and sold them in smaller portions, seldom holding any tract of land longer than five years.
+However, by the late 1760s, Croghan was plagued with debt.
+Many of his private land dealings went unconfirmed and he was forced to watch as settlers encroached lands that he had previously claimed, particularly in the Ohio country.

 Croghan resigned from the Indian Affairs Department in 1771.
-Afterwards, he led a group of speculators that included Benjamin Franklin in an attempt to establish Vandalia, a proposed fourteenth colony along the Ohio River located in the modern states of West Virginia and Kentucky.
+Afterwards, he led a group of speculators that included Benjamin Franklin in an attempt to establish Vandalia, a proposed fourteenth colony along the Ohio River located in the present-day states of West Virginia and Kentucky.
 The project ultimately failed, increasing Croghan's overall debt.

 Notes: